Is Dog Insurance Worth It? Cat Insurance? Yes – Now!

 According to the Institute of Canine Biology, dogs have a total of 619 hereditary disorders.
 That’s twice as many as cats (which is still a lot)!
 Common hereditary disorders in dogs include epilepsy, heart disease and hip dysplasia.

-With our plans there isn’t a waiting period for treatment for accidents or third party liability damage claims, though there is for some illnesses (our Classic and Deluxe plans cover illnesses).
-The longest waiting period is for hereditary conditions, at 90 days.
+With our plans there isn’t a waiting period for most accidents after you take up a policy, though there is for third party liability damage and for illnesses (our Classic and Deluxe plans cover illnesses).
+This includes hereditary conditions.

 The earlier you take out pet insurance the more likely any waiting periods will be long gone by the time you need to claim.
 That’s why most vets, if asked ‘Is dog insurance worth it?
 What about cat insurance?’ will tell you ‘yes’.
 Pet insurance often means they’re more empowered to do proper diagnoses and treatments.